gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 When entering PROTECTION INITILIZATION state, DTLS will start the handshake according to {{dtls-handshake}}.

 When a successful handshake has been completed, the Traffic DTLS Key Context and the Restart DTLS Key Context will be created by deriving the keys from the DTLS connection.
 At that point the DTLS chunk Handler will move to the VALIDATION state and perform validation and then move SCTP State Machine into PROTECTED state.

 ### PROTECTED state

 In the PROTECTED state the currently active DTLS connection is used for protection operation of the payload of SCTP chunks in each packet per below specification.
-When necessary to meet requirements on periodic re-authentication of the peer and establishment of new forward secrecy keys, the existing DTLS 1.3 connection is being replaced with a new one by first opening a new parallel DTLS connection as further specified in {{parallel-dtls}} and then close the old DTLS connection.
+When necessary to meet requirements on key life time or periodic re-authentication of the peer and establishment of new forward secrecy keys, the existing DTLS 1.3 connection is being replaced with a new one by first opening a new parallel DTLS connection as further specified in {{parallel-dtls}} and then close the old DTLS connection and remove the old DTLS Key context.

 ### SHUTDOWN states